shivamgohel/flight-management-system/README.md

 ## ✅ Summary

 The **Notification Service** ensures reliable, consistent, and fault-tolerant email delivery within the Flight Management System.
 With **RabbitMQ integration**, retry mechanisms, structured error handling, and a scheduled cron job, it guarantees that no email is left unsent.

+# 🏗️ API Gateway

+The **API Gateway** acts as a single entry point for all clients interacting with the Flight Management System.
+It centralizes **routing, authentication, rate-limiting**, and **logging**, while forwarding requests to backend microservices.

+---

+## 🚀 Features

+- **Reverse Proxying**: Routes incoming requests to the appropriate microservice (Auth, Booking, Flights, Notification).
+- **Rate Limiting**: Protects services from abuse (default: 5 requests per minute per IP).
+- **Authentication & Authorization**: Middleware ensures only authorized users access protected endpoints.
+- **Centralized Logging**: Tracks requests and responses for monitoring.
+- **Decoupled Services**: Services remain independent; Gateway handles the communication layer.

+---

+## ⚡ How It Works

+1. **Client Request**
+   - All client requests are sent to the API Gateway at `/api`.
+2. **Routing**
+   - Gateway routes requests to the relevant service:
+     - **Auth Service** → `/auth`
+     - **Booking Service** → `/bookings`
+     - **Flights Service** → `/flights`
+     - **Notification Service** → `/notifications`
+3. **Middleware Processing**
+   - Authentication checks
+   - Rate limiting
+   - Logging request metadata
+4. **Forward to Microservice**
+   - Request is proxied to the target service.
+   - Service responds back via the Gateway to the client.

+---

+## ⚙️ Interaction with Services

+- **Booking & Notification Flow**

+  - Booking Service publishes booking events to **RabbitMQ**.
+  - Notification Service consumes these messages asynchronously and sends emails.
+  - API Gateway does **not block bookings**; it ensures smooth, asynchronous processing.

+- **Client Experience**
+  - Clients interact with a single endpoint (`/api`).
+  - Internal microservice communication and queues remain hidden from the client.

+---

+## ✅ Summary

+The **API Gateway** provides a **single entry point** to the Flight Management System, simplifying client interactions while managing **security, traffic control, and routing**.
+By centralizing responsibilities like **authentication, rate-limiting, and logging**, it enables backend microservices to remain **decoupled and scalable**.

+With the Gateway in place:

+- Clients have a **simplified interface** to access all services.
+- Microservices are **protected from overload** via rate limiting.
+- Asynchronous workflows, like **booking notifications**, are handled efficiently without blocking user requests.

+This design ensures the system remains **robust, scalable, and maintainable**, ready to handle high traffic and evolving service requirements.

+---